YooZiiX/ArcelorMittal-Software/README.md

 As required by the specifications, we have to use **Orowan** every 200ms, Then store values in the WampServer SQL database.

-And every 5 iterations, we compute the average Friction coeffiecient value.
+Every 5 Orowan's iterations, we compute the average Friction coefficient value.
+And we store the values in the database.

 ## User